Fragmented eigenstate thermalization versus robust integrability in long-range models

-{\em Eigenstate thermalization.--} The emergence of chaos in long-range systems as the interaction exponent $\alpha$ is tuned from zero to small non-zero values was previously reported in Ref.~\cite{Russomanno2021}.
-Despite the Wigner-Dyson level spacing distribution, which is a hallmark of quantum chaos, that work along with Ref.~\cite{Sugimoto2022} suggested that the eigenstates may fail to satisfy ETH.
+{\em Chaos and eigenstate thermalization.--} The emergence of chaos in long-range systems as the interaction exponent $\alpha$ is tuned from zero to small non-zero values [class (iii)] was previously reported in Ref.~\cite{Russomanno2021}.
+Despite the Wigner-Dyson level spacing distribution, which is a hallmark of quantum chaos, that paper along with Ref.~\cite{Sugimoto2022} suggested that the eigenstates may fail to satisfy ETH and microcanonical energy shells could no longer be properly defined~\cite{Russomanno2021}.
 More recently, this violation was reinforced from an open quantum system perspective in \cite{Mattes2025}, and efforts to restore thermalization for long-range systems have also been proposed~\cite{winter2025}.
 In this work, we revisit the claim of ETH breakdown in quantum systems with strong long-range interactions and, in contrast, provide evidence that ETH does hold, although in a more subtle, sector-dependent form.

 For an infinitesimally small $\alpha$, the band structure of the DOS remains intact [Fig.~\ref{fig02}(a)], although the degeneracies within each band are lifted.
-In the weak perturbation regime, the bands can still be approximately characterized by the total spin quantum number, which effectively acts as a quasi-conserved quantity.
-As a result, a proper analysis of ETH must be performed within individual quasi-sectors defined by this emergent symmetry.
-Constructing energy shells that mix states across different quasi-sectors can obscure the existence of chaotic states and misleadingly indicate a breakdown of ETH.
+In the weak perturbation regime, the bands can still be approximately characterized by the total spin quantum number, since the commutator norm goes to zero in the limit $\alpha\to 0$, i.e., $\lim_{\alpha \to 0} ||[\hat{S}^2, \hat{H}^{\alpha}]|| \to 0$.
+As a result, a proper analysis of ETH must be performed within these individual sectors associated with the approximate conservation of $\hat{S}^2$.
+Constructing energy shells that combine states across different sectors can obscure the existence of chaotic states and misleadingly indicate a breakdown of ETH.
 This is indeed suggested by the fragmented results for the scaled half-chain entanglement entropy,

 in Fig.~\ref{fig02}(b), and the eigenstate expectation values, $\langle n| \hat{S}_z |n\rangle$, of the total magnetization in the $z$-direction in Fig.~\ref{fig02}(c), both shown as a function of the energy levels of the entire spectrum.